-One northbound service area and two southbound ones near the start of the A34.
+One northbound service area and two southbound ones near the start of the main part of the A34.
 The northbound side in particular is receiving investment.

-northbound only: BP, M&S Simply Food, Wild Bean Café, AdBlue Containers
+Catering: Starbucks (southbound only) Main Amenities: northbound only: Tourist Information Sign Forecourt: northbound only: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue

-southbound only: Shell, Select, Deli2go, Costa Express, Air1 AdBlue
+southbound only: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue

 Trivia and History

 Although the businesses here tend to prefer the geographic name 'Weston-on-the-Green', the road signs are clear that the service area is named 'Family Farm'.
 It is named after the farm that sits behind the southbound Starbucks.
 Strictly speaking services are supposed to be named after settlements.